 The thing that hit me the most was something Annie said: you can still see the signs of the passage of ancient Rome wagons.
 Isn’t it amazing?

 And off to another destination: rione San Saba, a lovely neighbourhood made of stairways, sloping towards the walls or towards the Testaccio area, houses with gardens and courtyards, small piazzas with trees and shops.
 One of those was Il pane di San Saba, a bakery/café were we enjoyed a tasteful pause enjoying the sunrays.

 The leafy piazza, with groups of people chatting here and there, the newspapers kiosk, the very café where we stopped, did not feel like Rome at all.
 I felt like I was in a yesteryear village.
 I expected to see a street gelato vendor at any minute.
 Or a kid playing with a wooden spinning top toy, like in my father’s youth tales.
 Once working-class neighbourhood, it is now one of the most valued area where to buy an apartment.
 It is green, quiet and it has all kind of services.
 I really liked its vibes.

 Along the river

 Finally, we enjoyed a ride to the along the Tiber river, with clear blue sky and people staring at our rumbling motley vespa group.
 It was so beautiful to see Sain Peter’s dome and Castel Sant’Angelo passing by.
-I felt so special.
+It was special.

-I was really thrilled in the end and I liked it so much that I decided to write this post expressly to recommend this experience to you all.
-I hope you will enjoy it as I did. 🙂
+In the end, I was really thrilled and I liked it so much that I decided to write this post expressly to recommend this experience to you all.
+And I hope you will enjoy it as I did. 🙂